 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-SaaS Cost Optimization: Trim Your Stack Without Killing Growth
+SaaS Cost Optimization: Where to Cut Without Killing Growth

-The average indie hacker pays for 12–18 SaaS tools.
-Uses 4 of them seriously.
-The other 8–14?
-That’s €300–€600/month in silent burn.
-SaaS cost optimization isn’t about being cheap.
-It’s about making sure every euro of operating cost is pulling weight.
-This guide walks you through a full stack audit — what to keep, what to cut, and what to replace with cheaper alternatives.
+SaaS cost optimization starts with knowing where the money actually goes.
+The average indie hacker pays for 12–18 SaaS tools, uses 4 of them seriously, and forgets the other 8–14 ever existed.
+Those forgotten subscriptions cost €300–€600/month in silent burn.
+Done right, SaaS cost optimization isn’t about being cheap.
+It’s about making sure every euro of operating cost is pulling its weight against the revenue you’re trying to grow.
+This guide walks you through a complete SaaS cost optimization workflow: a stack audit, what to keep, what to cut, what to replace, and how to keep the discipline alive once the easy wins are gone.

 Table of Contents